 LhARA, the Laser-hybrid Accelerator for Radiobiological Applications, is a proposed state-of-the-art accelerator for radiobiological research.
 Serving the Ion Therapy Research Facility (ITRF), LhARA aims to develop & demonstrate novel technologies for generating and transporting proton & ion beams that will enable dose delivery well into the FLASH regime.
-A systematic radiobiology programme is currently in development by the LhARA collaboration, which will enhance the understanding of the interactions between high energy particles with biological tissue, and lay the foundations for future generations of radiotherapy.
+A systematic radiobiology programme is currently in development by the LhARA collaboration, which will enhance the understanding of the interactions between high energy particles with biological tissue, laying the foundations for future generations of radiotherapy.

 LhARA is conceived to be developed in two stages.
 Stage 1 will generate high flux proton and ion beams from lasertarget interactions via the Target Normal Sheath Acceleration (TNSA) mechanism.
 Gabor electron plasma lenses will capture & focus the beam with a number of optical configurations offering flexibility of the transverse profile dimensions.
 Beam transport through a vertical matching arc will deliver the beam to an in-vitro end station.
 Stage 2 will see a switching dipole and beamline installed after the final Gabor lenses for subsequent beam injection into an FFA ring.
 An extraction line will transport the beams to two further end stations, one in-vitro and the other in-vivo.
 A preconceptual design report (pre-CDR) with a full description of the LhARA baseline design can be found in [1,2].

 Working towards a full conceptual design, recent efforts have focused on improved understanding of the generated beam, and subsequently the beam transport performance in start-to-end Monte Carlo simulations.
-Two codes are used; BDSIM [4], a Geant4-based program for modelling particlematter interactions within a 3D model of the accelerator; and GPT [5], a particle transport program that can model the space charge forces that are anticipated to impact LhARA's tracking performance.
+Two codes are used; BDSIM [3], a Geant4-based program for modelling particlematter interaction within a 3D model of the accelerator; and GPT [4], a particle transport program that can model the space charge forces that are anticipated to impact LhARA.
 Here, we show the performance of stage 1 in both the baseline configuration as well as a new experimental design configuration that potentially offers improved flexibility.
-A broader update on the status of LhARA can be found in [3].